Dougie777/super_json_loads/README.md

 # super_json_loads
-super_json_loads is an advanced JSON parsing function for Python, offering an enhanced alternative to the standard json.loads function.
-It is specifically adept at handling broken JavaScript and JSON strings that span across multiple lines, making it a versatile tool for various complex data parsing scenarios.

-Super JSON Loads
-Introduction
-super_json_loads is an advanced JSON parsing function for Python, offering an enhanced alternative to the standard json.loads function.
-It is specifically adept at handling broken JavaScript and JSON strings that span across multiple lines, making it a versatile tool for various complex data parsing scenarios.
+super_json_loads is an advanced JSON parsing function for Python, offering a drop in replacement for the standard python json.loads function.
+It is specifically adept at handling broken JavaScript that span across multiple lines, and handles multiple json occurances inside a string combining them into an array and ignoring non-json text.

 Features
 Multiple JSON Objects: Efficiently detects and parses multiple JSON objects or arrays embedded within a larger string, including broken JavaScript.